TiagoMagalhaes1232507/Testando-projeto/docs/sprint01/us005/01.requirements-engineering/readme.md

 **AC8:** If the user types less than 20 characters in the text box, the system should display an error message indicating the number of characters allowed.

-After the user types the comment, they must click on the "Post comment" button.
+**AC9:** After the user types the comment, they must click on the "Post comment" button.
 The system should save the comment and a success message should be displayed.

 **AC10:** If the user tries to send an empty comment, the system should display an error message indicating that the comment cannot be empty.

-**AC11:** When a new comment is added to the same thread, it should be displayed in chronological order from oldest to newest.
+**AC11:** When a new comment is added to the same topic, it should be displayed in chronological order from oldest to newest with the date of its post next to it.

 ### 1.4.
 Found out Dependencies